jaxon-php/jaxon-website/pages/05.examples/02.advanced/04.autoload-default/page.en.md

 In this example, the Jaxon classes are not registered when processing a request.
 However, the Jaxon library is smart enough to detect that the required class is missing, and to load only the necessary file.

-The classes which are registered in this example are the same as in the [Register Namespaces](../namespaces) example.
+The classes in this example are the same as in the [Register Namespaces](../namespaces) example.

 #### How it works